“Those who can’t change their minds can’t change anything.”George Bernard Shaw

 Now you try.

-It’s not as easy as you’d think, but it opens a crack in your strongly-held opinions that helps you be more open-minded.
+It’s not as easy as you’d think, but it prevents dogmatism and opens a crack in your strongly-held opinions that helps you be more open-minded.

 3. Do some blind-spotting.